 In this paragraph you need to use the narrative ‘voice’ of your memoir, and discuss what’s at stake for the main character (you), the biggest conflict or choice of the novel, and leave it on a question (so they want to know more).
 By leaving this paragraph on a question, they’ll (hopefully) want to know how or if that giant obstacle was overcome – and seek to read the rest of the story.

-Read this post on finding a good hook, if you need.
 Keep this para to 4 or five lines, maximum.
 Don’t make your sentences too long, either.
 Focus on contrasts and questions.
 Don’t give away the ending the story – use your writing voice and leave them knowing the central question or theme of the memoir – but not the answer.

 Para 3 of your query letter: